davidfrp/saga/README.md

 Here are some of the commands you can use with Saga:

-- `saga issue start`: Start working on an issue.
+- `saga begin`: Begin work on an issue.
-- `saga issue ready`: Mark an issue as ready for review.
+- `saga ready`: Mark an issue as ready for review.

 <!-- Badges -->